newpanjing/simpleui/doc/en/README_en.md

 -----
 👍 Built in 28 popular themes

-⚡️ pip lightning installation 100% compatible with native `admin` without modifying the code
+⚡️ pip lightning installation, 100% compatible with native, `admin` without modifying the code

 ✨ Multi-label pages, each module is more clear

 🎯 Simple configuration, get started quickly, add `simpleui` in `settings.py` and start it immediately, the efficiency is increased by `100%!` Make back-end development handy.

-☕️ `Element-UI` and `Vue` ，Let the `django admin be better.
+☕️ `Element-UI` and `Vue` ，Let the `django admin` be better.

 # Original intention of development
 `Django Admin` default interface design language has some shortcomings, such as single color, the use of a large number of lines, and obvious segmentation.
 To classify these shortcomings is that the interface is monotonous, obvious similarity, and lack of surprises.
 We believe that the new platform-like visual style can break these constraints, try some new explorations, and inspire traditional design cognition, so combined with the current design trend, I have conceived `Element+Django Admin's` Simpleui.
 Let `Django Admin` and `Element` make the perfect interaction.
 With the most popular back-end design style, let `Django Admin` is even more powerful.

-## QQ group
+## QQ Group
 + QQ group : 786576510

 <img src='https://github.com/newpanjing/simpleui/raw/master/images/QQ%E7%BE%A4.jpg' width='200'>